misc0110/labrunner/README.md

 # File formats
 Both the machine configuration (machines.yaml) and authentication settings (auth.yaml) are YAML files.
+If no location for an authentication or machine configuration file is provided via the command line, the tool first looks in the current working directory.
+If no file is found there, the tool tries to use the files in "~/.config/labrunner/".

 ## Machines.yaml
 This file contains the configuration of all remote machines.
 Every entry looks similar to the following.